shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/creative-search-service.md

 ---
-Title : Creative Search Service
+title: Digital Platform API - Creative Search Service
-Description : This read-only service allows you to search for **active** creatives ms.date: 10/28/2023 ms.custom: digital-platform-api based on specific criteria, such as audit status, ID, size, etc. You may
+description: In this article, learn about the Digital Platform API's Creative Search service, their JSON fields, and REST API with thorough examples. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Creative Search Service
+# Digital Platform API - Creative Search service

-This read-only service allows you to search for **active** creatives based on specific criteria, such as audit status, ID, size, etc. You may then wish to use these creative IDs in the <a href="creative-search-service.md#" class="xref" target="_blank">Ad Profile Service</a>.
-To add creatives to the system, see the
+This read-only service allows you to search for **active** creatives ased on specific criteria, such as audit status, ID, size, etc. You may then wish to use these creative IDs in the [Ad Profile Service](ad-profile-service.md).
+To add creatives to the system, see the [Creative Service](creative-service.md).d

-<a href="https://docs.xandr.com/csh?context" class="xref"
-target="_blank">Creative Service</a>.
+> [!NOTE]

-<b>Note:</b> Since this service searches all
-active creatives on the AppNexus platform (not just your own), a search that is too broad might cause an error.
+> Since this service searches all active creatives on the AppNexus platform (not just your own), a search that is too broad might cause an error.
 To ensure that you get results, please narrow your search as much as possible.

 This API also enables certain native fields searchable through creative search.

 The searchable fields are as follows: